jan-ru/FPA_Arquero/DATA_TRANSFORMATION_PROPOSAL.md

 Create a simple transformation script that:
 1. Extracts year-end balances (Saldo column) from both files
 2. Creates trial_balance_2024.xlsx and trial_balance_2025.xlsx
-3. Transforms DimAccounts.xlsx to hierarchy.xlsx
+3. Uses DimAccounts.xlsx as-is (application handles the format)
-4. Creates a minimal dates.xlsx
+4. Uses DimDates.xlsx as-is (application handles the format)

 This gets the application working quickly, and we can enhance it later with monthly data if needed.